 Category revenue distribution

-Gamified Learning: The Kiddopia app for 2 to 6 year old kids with subscriptions being paid by parents had 340,282 paying subscribers as of March 2021.
+Gamified Learning: The Kiddopia app for two to six-year-old kids with subscriptions being paid by parents had 340,282 paying subscribers as of March 2021.

 It experienced a growth of 172 per cent in the number of paying subscribers as compared to March 2020 when it had 197,522 paying subscribers.

-The cost per trial has stayed in between $22 to $26 in FY21 with the monthly Average Revenue per User (ARPU) has been around $6.3 to $6.4 and monthly churn has been in between 4% to 6%.
+The cost per trial has stayed between $22 to $26 in the financial year for 2021, with the monthly average revenue per user (ARPU) estimated between $6.3 to $6.4 and monthly churn arriving between four per cent to six per cent.

 It is understandable from the fact that it recorded 68 million MAU during peak cricket season (October 2020), up from 11 million MAU in April 2020.